SergeyBondarenko/ship_to_elasticsearch/labs/logstash/lab_04.md

     add_field => [ "[geoip][coordinates]", "%{[geoip][latitude]}"  ]
 }
 ```
+Save the file.

 Look at the Logstash console and see the geo information.

 D. Index Data into Elasticsearch.
 Add this to the config and save the file.